 Measurement: People in poverty are those in households with an income below 100% of the federal poverty level.
 For calendar year 1999, a family of four was below the poverty level if its household income was \$17,029 per year or less.
 The most complete information on poverty is available from the decennial U.S. Census and applies only to the non-institutionalized, civilian population.
-Poverty estimates from the 1990 Census of Population and Housing, at all levels of geography down to the census block group (states, counties, cities, census tracts), can be found online through the STF3A link at http://yenus.census.gov/cdrom/lookup.
+Census poverty estimates are available from the 1990 Census (for calendar vear 1989) and the 2000 Census (for calendar year 1999), at all levels of geography down to the census block group (states, counties, cities, census tracts).
+In addition, Broward County is a pilot site for implementation of the Census Bureau's annual American Community Survey (ACS), which is planned to replace the long form of the decennial census.
+Annual summary results similar to those from the 2000 Census are available for Broward County and its 10 largest municipalities for 2000 and 2001.
+Comparable data is available for the nation, and all states, counties and places with a minimum population of 250,000, including the State of Florida, from the ACS-based Supplementary Survey (2000 and 2001).